marijan1/marijan1.github.io/_posts/2016-04-05-biohack project microbiology meets art.md

 ## project microbiology meets art

-First I want to thank you for reading my blog.
+Firstly I want to thank you for reading my blog.
 I follow the biohack academy at the Waag society.
 In this course I will work on my own project and in this blog I will document this.
 So please feel free to read it.

 I am an technichian that worked for a long time on a water research institute on a microbiology laboratory.
 So I have some knowledge about bacteria and how to work with them.